HiConfiT/hiconfit-core/README.md

 ## How to get the CA-CDR packages

-Please add the below script in the *settings.xml* file to download the Maven dependencies from GitHub package repository.
+Please add the script below in the *settings.xml* file to download the Maven dependencies from the GitHub repository.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>